King Store 1826

 This website celebrates the history of Roxbury Township in Morris County, New Jersey.
-Our Town was founded in 1740 and has a rich heritage.
+Our town was founded in 1740 and has a rich heritage.
 Originally a center for Iron Mining and forges that supplied George Washington and the Continental Army, our community grew with the cutting of roads east and west and the building of the Morris Canal in 1827.
 Roxbury was a major hub for the Canal, with Lake Hopatcong as a water source.
-Four Canal inclined planes and two locks were located within Roxbury, with many businesses established during the 19th century to service the Canal.
+Four inclined canal planes and two locks were located within Roxbury, with many businesses established during the 19th century to service the canal.
 Local explosives plants would supply dynamite for the mines and railroad building and employ generations of Roxbury Township residents.
-By the 1880's the Railroad would overtake the Canal for Commercial transportation and Roxbury exploded in growth with 2 major, and competing rail lines.
-By 1890 Roxbury was 'the' gateway to the busy resorts of Lake Hopatcong, which remained one of the region's most popular summer destinations for over 60 years.
+By the 1880's the railroad would overtake the canal for commercial transportation and Roxbury exploded in growth with two major, and competing rail lines.
+By 1890 Roxbury was 'the' gateway to the busy resorts of Lake Hopatcong, one of the region's most popular summer destinations for over 50 years.
 The coming decades brought a 'boom time' of new train stations, schools, homes and businesses, yet always in an orderly sort of way.

 The Roxbury Historic Trust has responsibility for the "King Canal Store" & the "King Home Museum" at 209-211 Main Street in Ledgewood.
-The Store and the Homestead Museum are open for tours on the second Sunday of the months of April thru December, from 1-4 PM.
-Overseen by volunteers from the Trust, this is well worth a visit.
+They are open for tours on the second Sunday of the months of April thru December, from 1-4 PM.
 Operated by Theodore F. King from 1874 through 1928, the Store was originally built in 1826 and retains it's turn of the Century appearance.
-The Trust is also restoring the adjacent 1881 Victorian House built by the King family.
-A newly restored Parlor and two Exhibition rooms are open to the public.
+The Trust also runs the adjacent 1881 Victorian House built by the King family.
+A newly restored Parlor and Exhibition rooms are open to the public.
 Roxbury Historic Trust Inc., 209 Main St, Ledgewood, NJ 07852 tel# 973-927-7603 or 973-584-7903.
-The Trust is very active and invites new members!
+The Trust is active and invites new members!

 We urge you to support your Community heritage by becoming a member of one or both these fine groups